Why do we wake up at night?

-Even if we don't remember it, we wake up up to 30 times every night.
+Even if we can't remember it, we wake up up to 30 times every night.

-Strong internal and external stimuli can disturb sleep, especially towards the end of our sleep cycle, by activating the nervous system.
+Strong internal and external stimuli can disrupt sleep, especially towards the end of our sleep cycle, by activating the nervous system.

 The cause of frequent waking up at night can be both external stimuli such as noise, lighting conditions or room climate and internal stimuli such as stress, poor nutrition or dreaming.

 Avoid stress before going to bed and don't put yourself under pressure even when you're awake at night.

 Make sure you sleep in a dark environment and avoid bright screen lights in particular.